watty62/100-days-of-code/log.md

 # 100 Days Of Code - Log

-I've reversed sorted by date order the log below.
-I've also adopted ISO8601 date formats for consistency.

 ### Day 16: 2017-Jan-17

 **Today's Progress** Created a much deeper structure of test files.
 Got os.walk now traversing the files.
 Grabbing genre, artist and album from that structure.
 The routine still chokes on inconsistent file naming.
 Created a blank fucction for checking ID3 tags and grabbing content - or identifying gaps.